INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 What if we used a different training set?

-- How different would be the resulting learned prediction functions?
+- How different would the resulting learned prediction functions be?

 - What would be their average test error?